Skunkworks: Facilitating Innovation to Solve Health Care Problems

 About this event:

 This isn’t your typical conference or seminar.
-Building off the success of Hacking Pain and Hacking Wounds, we hope our third Skunkworks event, Hacking Aging, will be a catalyst for innovation.
-There are many challenges around aging waiting to be solved, but often researchers, health care professionals, caregivers, and patients do not have a chance to collaborate and share expertise to ideate together.
+Building off the success of Hacking Pain, Hacking Wounds and Hacking Aging, we hope our fourth Skunkworks event, Hacking Chronic Disease, will be a catalyst for innovation.
+There are many challenges around chronic disease waiting to be solved, but often researchers, health care professionals, caregivers, and patients do not have a chance to collaborate and share expertise to ideate together.

-Skunkworks brings multidisciplinary teams together and empowers them with mentorship and rapid problem solving tools to address challenges related to older adults.
+Skunkworks brings multidisciplinary teams together and empowers them with mentorship and rapid problem solving tools to address challenges related to chronic disease management and prevention.

 How does the program work?

-User perspectives and problems experienced by older adults, staff, and caregivers will be discussed on Thursday morning.
+User perspectives and problems experienced by patients, staff, and caregivers will be discussed on Thursday morning.
 In the afternoon, participants can vote with their feet and join a team that is tackling a problem they are passionate about.

 Teams will spend Thursday designing, building, testing, validating and fine-tuning their prototypes or solutions.
 Mentors will be available to refine ideas and provide advice.
 Fuel up on complimentary breakfast and lunch.
 On Friday morning, teams will present their prototypes to the judges for a chance to win awards.